Cross-country storm poised to deliver extreme weather across central and eastern US this weekend - Local News 8

 Severe thunderstorms will intensify late Friday afternoon in the Mississippi Valley, becoming more ferocious and could potentially strike more than 900 miles of the region – from Louisiana to Minnesota – through the overnight hours.

-A level 4 of 5 risk of severe thunderstorms is in place Friday for more than 6 million people across the region from southeastern Iowa to northwestern Tennessee, including the St. Louis area.
-A lower level 3 of 5 risk is in place in the surrounding areas and could impact cities like Memphis, Des Moines and Jackson, Mississippi, according to the Storm Prediction Center.
+A level 4 of 5 risk of severe thunderstorms is in place Friday for more than 8 million people across the region from southern Iowa to northwestern Tennessee, including Des Moines and St. Louis.
+A lower level 3 of 5 risk is in place in the surrounding areas and could impact cities like Memphis, Kansas City and Jackson, Mississippi, according to the Storm Prediction Center.
 Damaging winds will be widespread, with some storms producing hurricane-strength gusts past 75 mph within the level 3 and 4 risk areas.
+A lower threat of severe storms spreads from Louisiana, including New Orleans, to Minnesota, including Minneapolis.

 This line of severe thunderstorms will continue its trek east and is expected to last through the overnight hours, adding greater danger as these storms can be more difficult to spot.
 The weather could go from calm to violent thunderstorms in a matter of minutes in the line’s path, leaving anyone caught in the storms with little time to react.